CAMBI-tech/BciPy/bcipy/simulator/README.md

 module from shell as
 such:

-``python3 bcipy/simulator -d "pathToDataFolder1" -d "pathToOptionalDataFolder2" -sm "pathToSignalModel.pkl"``
+``python3 bcipy/simulator -d "pathToDataFolder" -p "pathToParametersFile" -sm "pathToSignalModel.pkl"``

 Then view generated LOG file for analysis